Cookbook

 With an abundance of rhubarb at this point in Spring, I like to make batches of cordial to enjoy both now and later in the year.
 This is the first preserve of the season.

 I follow a simple recipe with one kilo of rhubarb but it can be adjusted if you have less.
 I put 600g of caster sugar in a large saucepan with 600ml water.
-I bring this to a simmer before adding the zest and juice of two oranges and two lemons then I add 1kg of rhubarb (washed, trimmed and chopped) and a generous slice of fresh …
+I bring this to a simmer before adding the zest and juice of two oranges and two lemons then I add 1kg of rhubarb (washed, trimmed and chopped) and a generous slice of …

 Read more…